 Master's

-LLM-Aware, Intent-Based Explanations for Android Permission Requests: A User-Centered Research.
-[Ongoing]
+LLM-Aware, Intent-Based Explanations for Android Permission Requests: A User-Centered Research

 2026 CHI